-ROOF LADDER
+ROOF LADDER -If Equipped

-Stay off roof.
-Roof surface may be slippery.
+STAY OFF ROOF.
+Surface may be slippery.
 Falling could result in death or serious injury.

 The ladder on your vehicle is provided for limited access to the roof.

 Walking or working on the roof should be left to qualified service personnel using proper safety equipment in a safe environment.
 You should only walk or work on the roof if you are qualified and have created a safe environment.